laanp/Icarus_Mods_Separated/laanp-MapTeleport_Readme.md

 - Now compatible with Single Player and Hosted Multiplayer or Dedicated Server.
 - Introduces a new "Petes Map Tool" handheld tool, craftable at the character level.
 - While holding the Tool, click LMB to access the new map interface independent of the regular game map.
-- Supports Olympus, Styx, and Prometheus Open World & Mission maps only.
+- Supports Olympus, Styx, and Prometheus Open World & Mission maps only. - Working on Elysium (future)
 - Allows full teleportation point & click support to available map areas.
 - Supports ability to mark/unmark cave locations on the map.
 - Can name & save unlimited player teleport locations, for quick teleport button click.